 If you haven’t heard, there’s a new photo-sharing app called Glass.
 It’s an iPhone-only (unfortunately) app, designed for photographers to share photography, get feedback, and of course, to enjoy others photos too.
 They specifically say that it is not designed to replace Instagram, which I definitely find comforting.

-Instead, Glass is a paid subscription-based app for photographers.
-While I’m sure most people would enjoy the minimalistic interface, and how the focus is really placed on the photos, there’s a ton of things that are obviously geared more towards photographers showing off their work and receiving feedback from the community, rather than the average person sharing selfies.
+Instead, Glass is a paid subscription-based app1 for photographers.
+While I’m sure most people would enjoy the minimalistic interface, and how the focus is really placed on the photos, there’s a ton of things that are obviously geared more towards photographers showing off their work and receiving feedback from the community, rather than the average person sharing selfies2.

 There’s support for P3 colour gamut, EXIF information for each photo, and a lack of “likes”.
 The only interaction that you can have on a photo is a comment.
 And the only interaction you can have with a fellow photographer, is to follow them.